 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-You may dispose waste at the following locations:
+You may dispose of hazardous waste at any of the following locations:

 Orange County residents may dispose of household hazardous waste at the Collection Centers for free.
 The Collection Centers are open Tuesday through Saturday, 9 a.m. to 3 p.m.
-The centers are closed on rainy days, Christmas, New Years, Thanksgiving and Independence Day.
+The centers are closed on rainy days and on major holidays, such as Independence Day, Thanksgiving, Christmas and New Year’s Day.
+For questions, please call (714) 834-4000.
+For a list of hazardous waste collected at these collection centers, please visit www.oclandfills.com/hazardous/

 Show All Answers

 No. Garage sales may be held a total of 4 times a year, and only merchandise belonging to the owner may be sold.
 A single garage sale may extend a maximum of 3 consecutive days.
-Signs shall not be erected more than 1 day in advance of a proposed sale.
-Garage sale signs shall be promptly removed by sunset on the last day of the sale.
+Signs are only permitted to be displayed between the hours of 7am – 7pm on Fridays, Saturdays and Sunday.

-Garage sale signs may not be attached to any traffic or parking control device, tree, street light or utility pole, or placed so as to obstruct public sidewalks.
-Signs should be placed on a stake and placed into the ground.
-The signs may be no larger than 3 square feet in area and no taller than 4 feet in height.
+Garage sale signs may not be attached to any traffic or parking control device, tree, street light or utility pole, center median or placed so as to obstruct public sidewalks.
+Signs must be placed on a stake and placed into the City parkway (landscaped strip between the sidewalk and curb).
+The signs may be no larger than 4 square feet in area and no taller than 4 feet in height.

 Note: Signs posted illegally will be removed.

-All City residents receive two complimentary bulky item pick-ups per year, with a maximum of 3 items per pick-up.
+All City residents receive four complimentary bulky item pick-ups per year, with a maximum of 4 items per pick-up.
+The items must be no more than eight feet (8’) in length and four feet (4’) in width and cannot weigh more than 150 lbs.
+All City residents are also entitled to 1 e-waste pick up per year, which allows for 1 item (example: tv, monitor, computer, radio, etc.).
 Additional pick-ups are available at a fee.
-To schedule a bulky item pick-up, please contact CR&R Water Services at:
+To schedule a bulky item pick-up, please contact CR&R at (714) 372-8272.

-Attention: Residents disposing of a refrigerator are asked to remove the doors before placing it out for pick-up to remove any potential hazard.
+Attention: Residents disposing of a refrigerator are asked to remove the doors before placing it out for pick-up to remove any potential hazard to children.

 No. It is prohibited to place any obstruction of any kind in or upon any public street, alley, sidewalk or other public property.